 Housed in an old hardware store compound, CSHH is the flagship store of roaster Papa Palheta and houses a roastery, cafe, coffee bar, and workshop space.
 It’s a favorite among hip creatives but beyond that, the coffee (and food) inarguably has substance to match the style.

 What’s nearby: Little India will jolt your senses with crammed five-foot ways, pungent aromas (often guiding your nose to delicious stews), old curmudgeons, and the brain-scrambling 24-hour shopping mall that is Mustafa Centre.

 This lush cafe, with its shophouse setting and keen aesthetic, feels right at home in Singapore’s arts and heritage district.
 And since it’s one of the exploits of World Siphonist Champion + 3-time Singapore Barista Champion Ryan Tan, it’s got a winning menu to match.
 Recommended signatures include the Melbourne-born Magic, Corned Beef Scotch Egg, and any of their buttermilk waffles.

-- Go museum-hopping at the Singapore Art Museum, National Museum, and Peranakan Museum.
+What’s nearby: Singapore’s main arts district with the Singapore Art Museum, National Museum of Singapore, and Peranakan Museum.

 This lofty converted warehouse by the Singapore River is one of my favorite spots to work.
 Toby’s Estate Singapore was the Australian roaster’s first overseas outlet, and its congenial atmosphere – and reliably satisfying coffee – is hard to match.
-If you’re staying at one of the nearby hotels, this is a great spot for a leisurely brunch before strolling down.
+If you’re staying at one of the nearby hotels in Robertson Quay, this is a great spot for a leisurely brunch before strolling down.

-- Take a stroll downriver to Clarke Quay, Boat Quay, or even all the way to Marina Bay.
+What’s nearby: Stroll down the Singapore River to Clarke Quay, Boat Quay, or even as far as Marina Bay.
 Feeling lazy?
 There’s a river taxi stop just opposite Toby’s.